Introduction

 Advocates use facts and research data to influence public policy, laws and budgets.

-An advocate is someone who provides advocacy support when need.
+An advocate is someone who provides advocacy support when needed.

 TIPS FOR EFFECTIVE ADVOCACY: